Curriculum and Instruction

 Teachers at PHS are free to assign homework as they see the need.
 Homework at PHS is intended to enrich and reinforce the learning at school and is not meant to be a burden on parents or students.
 Homework assignments may include anything from selecting a “Show and Tell” item to doing a reading or math assignment or special project.

-Students are grouped in classes made up of at least two grades each.
+Students are often grouped in classes made up of at least two grades each.
 Mixed-aged classes benefit the students both educationally and socially.
 Older students help younger students through tutoring and modeling.
 Younger students are motivated by their respect for older students and their desire to be like them.
 All students learn to work cooperatively in a “real-life” situation where there are people of differing ages, abilities and interests.
 Gifted students are not held back but are encouraged to learn as much as they can.
 Slower students are given extra time needed to master important skills.
 Students excel in an environment where individual needs and abilities are recognized and respected.

 Computers & Technology